Dollar pauses as traders weigh Fed's dovish stance

 “For dollar-yen, U.S. Treasury yield change is a much more important driver than the JGB yield change.”

-In the cryptocurrency market, bitcoin traded at around $58,000 after briefly topping $60,000 again overnight.
+In the cryptocurrency market, bitcoin traded at around $59,000 after briefly topping $60,000 again the previous day.

 Our Standards: The Thomson Reuters Trust Principles.